pystardust/ytfzf/README.md

 	ytfzf -fd

-If you started watching a video and you wish to change format then first hit Q to save pos in mpv while closing, then choose your format using
+If you started watching a video and you wish to change format then first hit Q to save position and quit mpv, then choose your format using

 	ytfzf -fH

-Select the video using fzf.
-It will search based on title and uploader names.

 ## Dependencies
 * mpv